 I was born to parents Jacqueline and Emory on January 17, 1991 at the Coulston Foundation, a biomedical research laboratory.
 I needed CPR right after I was born, but thankfully the rescue attempt was successful and I recovered.
 As a precaution, I was taken to the nursery to be raised by human caregivers.
-After this difficult beginning I bounced back quickly and was an active baby, opening my eyes when handled and eagerly drinking my bottle.
+After this difficult beginning, I bounced back quickly and was an active baby, opening my eyes when handled and eagerly drinking my bottle.
 At just two months old I was placed in my first study.
-The researchers struggled to get the catheter in my tiny leg and because of this they had to cancel the procedure on more than one occasion.
-I resisted the medical testing unless I was being held by a caregiver.
+The researchers struggled to get the catheter in my tiny leg and because of this, they had to cancel the procedure on more than one occasion.
+I resisted the medical testing unless a caregiver was holding me.

 The residents form many friendships over the years during different times in our lives.
-During my awkward teenage years my best friend was Spudnut.
-We were so close, I would sometimes cry if I wasn’t with him.
-Over time our friendship faded and I started spending more time with Wayne, a handsome fellow who fancies himself to be a ladies man.
-A bit of a late bloomer in this department, I seem to be discovering girls and can be seen following them around hoping for a bit of attention but not quite sure what to do.
+During my awkward teenage years, my best friend was Spudnut.
+We were so close I would sometimes cry if I wasn’t with him.
+Over time our friendship faded, and I started spending more time with Wayne, a handsome fellow who fancies himself to be a ladies’ man.
+I am a bit of a late bloomer in this department; I seem to be discovering girls and can be seen following them around, hoping for a bit of attention, but I am not quite sure what to do.
 Maybe Wayne can teach me a thing or two!

 - Dried Fruit